 Signal Description AVR no Master selected This signal activates when function is in parallel mode, master&follower local parallel hierarchy is selected and when there is no master selected between any of the parallel device.
-AVR no parallel communication gnal activates in case communication is unplugged or interrupted for any reason or evice ID/group is set wrong.
-AVR tap differential failure Tap differential failure activates when master and follower unit tap difference is greater that set limit "allowed tap difference" and operating time "maximum allowed tap difference time has passed.
-AVR circulating current mode failure: I {CRC} I {CRC} mode failure is not yet implemented and signal is forced to stay active (1).
+AVR no parallel communication Signal activates in case communication is unplugged or interrupted for any reason or device ID/group is set wrong.
+AVR tap differential failure Tap differential failure activates when master and follower unit tap difference is greater than set limit "allowed tap difference" and operating time "maximum allowed tap difference time" has passed.
+AVR circulating current mode failure: I CRC I CRC mode failure is not yet implemented and signal is forced to stay active (1).